blockdeep/libro/src/low/Avoid_Redundant_Cloning.md

-# Avoid Redundant Cloning
+# Avoid Unnecessary Cloning

 **Severity**: <span style="color:green;">Low</span>

 ## Description

 Unused code and redundant cloning increase code size and reduce efficiency, leading to unnecessary memory usage and processing overhead.
 Removing unused code and minimizing cloning helps maintain a cleaner, more efficient codebase.

 ## What should be avoided